All performance options are booked by email@example.com except for

 In regard to Gaye's originals, renown blues journalist, David Whiteis, writes in Living Blues Magazine, "But it's that very uncompromising strength — of music, of imagination, of spirit — that makes (her songs) special.
 Here Gaye Adegbalola offers new proof — if we needed it — that the blues remains a music of relevance and social impact."

-Gaye Adegbalola & the Wild Rutz, an a capella blues quartet, consists of Gaye Adegbalola, Gloria Jackson, Marta Fuentes and Tanyah Dadze.
+Gaye Adegbalola & the Wild Rutz perform a cappella blues with percussion and occasional guitar.
+The group consists of Gaye Adegbalola, Gloria Jackson, Marta Fuentes and Tanyah Dadze.
 From time to time, this Virginia based group of seasoned activists musicians would break out in song when hanging out.
 Now they combine four very unique voices with percussion to present a humorous, informative, uplifting and entertaining show of roots music — blues, R&B, work songs, field hollers, and spirituals — in support of empowerment and equality for all.
 The group's repertoire is mainly drawn from Gaye's original songs.

 These women are historians, healers, visionaries and activists.
 They have used their voices to promote the causes of racial, GLBT, economic and women’s civil rights in events such as voter registration fundraisers and “One Billion Rising” where they appeared at the Richmond Coliseum with Rebiya Kadeer, Nobel Peace Prize Nominee, in a rally to stop violence against women and girls.
 More biographical information about the Wild Rutz can be found here.